 Up next, I’m pulling this large cupboard door out of my stash-to-end-all-stashes of cupboard doors.
 Any guesses as to what it will become?
 Come on over to see – head HERE.

-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
-It’s time to see what my blogger friends have for you below.
+Before you go, be sure to sign up for my newsletter.
+Finally, it’s time to see what my blogger friends have for you below.

 What an awesome save!!
 You sure are the queen of repurposing.
 The serving tray looks right at home in your beautiful outdoor space.